improvedk/improve.dk/source/_posts/determining-the-uniquifier-column-ordinal-for-clustered-and-nonclustered-indexes/determining-the-uniquifier-column-ordinal-for-clustered-and-nonclustered-indexes.md

 <snip>
 ```

-Notice how both are represented as slot 0 – this is because they stem from different pages, I’ve just cut out everything but the uniquifier column interpretation of the DBCC PAGE results.
-Also note how the first record doesn’t have any physical uniquifier value, while the second one uses 4 bytes.
+Notice how both are represented as slot 0 – this is because they stem from different pages, I've just cut out everything but the uniquifier column interpretation of the DBCC PAGE results.
+Also note how the first record doesn't have any physical uniquifier value, while the second one uses 4 bytes.
 Finally make note that the uniquifier columns both reside at column ordinal 0.

 ## Comparing the uniquifiers in the nonclustered index

-Now we’ll run DBCC IND to find the single index page for the nonclustered index – page (1:93) in my case (the uniquifier will only be present in the leaf level index pages – which is all we’ve got in this case).
+Now we'll run DBCC IND to find the single index page for the nonclustered index – page (1:93) in my case (the uniquifier will only be present in the leaf level index pages – which is all we've got in this case).

 ```sql
 DBCC IND (Y, 'Test', 2)